Michael Bent: Leinster and Ireland

 In late October 2012 Bent arrived in Ireland to join Leinster.
 He was immediately drafted into the Ireland squad for their November Internationals.
 He qualifies to play for Ireland through his Irish grandmother, and made his debut against South Africa on 10 November 2012 at Lansdowne Road.
 Following a strong season in the Championship, Bent was named to his first Pro14 Dream Team at the conclusion of the 2020–21 season.
 In April 2021 Bent announced that he would retire after the Pro14 Rainbow Cup.

 Return to New Zealand

 As a 35 year-old, Bent played for Taranaki in the 2021 Bunnings NPC and played for the Southern Rugby club.

-In July 2022, Bent was called on by the Ireland national rugby union team during the 2022 Ireland rugby union tour of New Zealand and played the last five minutes for them in the 30-24 victory over the Māori All Blacks.
+In July 2022, Bent was called on by the Ireland national rugby union team during the 2022 Ireland rugby union tour of New Zealand as a late injury replacement and played the last five minutes for them in the 30-24 victory over the Māori All Blacks.